PostHog/posthog-android/USAGE.md

     // sessionReplay is disabled by default
     sessionReplay = true
-    // sessionReplayConfig is optional, they are enabled by default sessionReplayConfig.maskAllTextInputs = true
+    // sessionReplayConfig is optional, they are enabled by default
+    // this isn't supported if using Jetpack Compose views, use with caution sessionReplayConfig.maskAllTextInputs = true
-    sessionReplayConfig.maskAllImages = true
+    // this isn't supported if using Jetpack Compose views, use with caution sessionReplayConfig.maskAllImages = true
     sessionReplayConfig.captureLogcat = true
     // screenshot is disabled by default